Improving safety in mixed traffic: A learning-based model predictive control for autonomous and human-driven vehicle platooning: Introduction

-In the learning-based robotics control field, a non-parametric method, Gaussian Processes (GP) regression is commonly employed to model complex systems \cite{brunke2021}.
-The GP-based methods are popular because they can directly provide an assessment of the model uncertainty together with predictions \cite{hewing2020}.
-The system model is commonly represented by the sum of a fixed-form nominal model (parametric) and a GP model to learn the discrepancies between the nominal model and the true system behaviors \cite{hewing2019}.
-Because the human driver’s behaviors have both deterministic and stochastic components \cite{chen2010}, rather than utilizing either a fixed-form parametric model or a nonparametric modeling method, we model the human-driven vehicle as a combination of a traditional fixed-form model and a GP model.
+Among these learning-based models, GP regression is prominent for its ability to model complex systems and provide uncertainty assessments along with predictions \cite{wang2023learning}, which are crucial for mixed-traffic scenarios involving stochastic human behaviors.
+In the realm of learning-based robotic control, a system model is depicted by combining a nominal (parametric) and GP model, which encapsulates the deviations between the actual system behaviors and the parametric model \cite{hewing2020}.
+Because human behavior encompasses both deterministic and stochastic components \cite{chen2010}, we propose a novel approach for modeling HVs by merging a traditional parametric model with a GP model, thereby combining the advantages of both modeling paradigms.